darshan-trivedi-10/Notes-App/README.md

 # Notes App

 ### Description
 It is a Notes application.
-This application will help you to make Notes
+This application will help you to make Notes.

 ### Features